 “Really, Eun?”
-Dee gave her a mildly disbelieving look.
+Dee gave her a disbelieving look.
 “You can’t figure it out?”

 “Points for being honest.”
-Dee’s smile returned.
-“I’m here to end you, but don’t take it personally—I’m here to end everyone.
+Dee smiled again.
+“I’m here to end you, but it’s nothing personal—I’m here to end everyone.
 You, Peter, Kora…”

 Dee stiffened.
 “The only thing I need are your dying screams.
-Why the hell would you think I need someone to ‘actively push against?’ ”
+Why the hell would I want someone to ‘actively push against?’ ”

-“Because the only companionship you experience is in the presence of your enemies.
+“The only companionship you’ve ever experienced is through your enemies.
 You’re a sad, lonely creature who’s forgotten that she—”

 “I don’t need ANYTHING!”
 Dee snarled.
-She kept her eyes fixed on Eun and punched the locker to her right, crumpling it into a wrinkled mess.
+She punched the locker to her right without looking away from Eun, crumpling its face into a wrinkled mess.
 “ANYTHING!”

-Hank the security guard came racing around the corner, ready to let loose with a Why the hell aren’t you kids in class?
-Dee glanced at him and snapped out a single word:
+Hank the security guard came racing around the corner, ready to let loose with Why the hell aren’t you kids in class?

-He dropped to the floor in a jumble of clothes and limbs.
-His chest rose and fell in time with his snores.
+He dropped to the floor in a jumble of limbs.

+Dee gave Eun a sly smile.
 “You’re smarter than you look.
-Got me to waste a little of my power…delayed my ascendance by a couple of seconds.
-Well played.
-But it won’t keep me from blooming into my full form.”
+Got me to waste a little of my power—delayed my ascendance by a couple of seconds.
+Well played.”

-“Until then, you’re going to ingratiate yourself with Blake and his ape-cronies.
-You’re going to use them make sure everything is nice and secure for your…what did you call it?”
+“You’ve ingratiated yourself with Blake and his cronies.
+You’re going to use them; make sure that nothing stops your…what did you call it?”
 Eun was fishing, but she was reasonably confident in hazarding a guess.
-Why else would Dee link up with Atherton’s pool of brainless jocks?

 The Pain Lord studied her with narrowed eyes.

-Uh-oh, Eun thought.
-She’d been counting on Dee’s unstoppable nature to make her arrogant and get all loose-lipped.
-But maybe she’d pushed it too far.
+Uh-oh.
+Eun had been counting on Dee to become arrogant and loose-lipped, but maybe she’d pushed it too far.
 Maybe she’d—

-Eun tried not to let her anxiety show.
-Shit—she had pushed it too far.
+Eun maintained her poker face.
+Shit—she’d pushed it too far.
 She’d gotten cocky and—

-Dee scoffed; a light puff of air blew threw her nose, as if she wanted to laugh, but it wasn’t worth the effort.
-“Yong-Thothin’s maw, you are a simple creature, Eun Yin.
+Dee scoffed; a light puff of air blew threw her nose, like she wanted to laugh, but it wasn’t worth the effort.
+“Yong-Thin’s maw, you are a simple creature.
 This isn’t a movie, this isn’t a fairy tale—this is real life,”

-“I’ll tell you my plan,” Dee said, smirking.
+“I’ll tell you my plan,” Dee said, still smirking.
 “Want to know why?”

 Dee leaned in.
-“It’s because you and your little band of fucktards have no chance of beating me.
-No chance in hell.”
+“Because your little band of fucktards have no chance of winning.
+None whatsoever.”

 “Really.”
-Eun’s voice stayed even and level, with just a mild hint of curiosity.
+Eun’s voice was even and level, with just a mild hint of curiosity.